cosmonaut-ok/PiCOPIC/README.md

 #### Bugs/Workarounds

 > NOTE: It's recommended to disable HDF data file locking to avoid unreadable files, during incorrect application exit or other emergency stuff.
-Use `export HDF5_USE_FILE_LOCKING=FALSE` before launching PiCOPIC, jupyter or other tools to disable locking.
+Use `export HDF5_USE_FILE_LOCKING=FALSE` before launching PiCoPiC, jupyter or other tools to disable locking.

 #### Known Issues